DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange (2026)

 DAC8 Client Readiness: Getting Crypto Clients Ready Before the First Exchange

-DAC8 is no longer a future event.
-It has been in force since 1 January 2026, and the first automatic exchange of crypto data to tax authorities lands in 2027.
-The firm's job now is client readiness — identity data, complete history, omissions surfaced before the window where corrections move from voluntary to audited closes.
-This guide is that readiness work, hedged, because the obligations and any disclosure are the client's under tax rules.
+DAC8 is no longer a future event, and this guide is about the specific, time-limited work it creates for a firm right now: getting crypto clients ready before the first data exchange.
+The directive has been in force since 1 January 2026, and the first automatic exchange of crypto data to tax authorities lands in 2027.
+The firm's job today is client readiness: correct identity data, a complete history, and omissions surfaced before the window in which corrections move from voluntary to audited closes.
+This spoke is distinct from the ongoing reconciliation workflow and sits under building a crypto practice.
+It is hedged, because the obligations and any disclosure are the client's under tax rules.

-- Readiness ≠ reconciliation: readiness is pre-first-exchange prep; the reconciliation workflow is the ongoing post-exchange procedure.
+- Readiness is not reconciliation: readiness is the pre-first-exchange preparation; the reconciliation workflow is the ongoing post-exchange procedure.

-- Timeline: DAC8 in force 1 Jan 2026; first automatic exchange 2027; CASPs already collecting identity/NIF + transaction data.
+- Timeline: DAC8 in force 1 January 2026, first automatic exchange in 2027, with CASPs already collecting identity and tax-identification (NIF) and transaction data.

-- The window is now and finite — once data is exchanged, a previously unreported position is visible.
+- The window is now and finite, because once data is exchanged a previously unreported position becomes visible.

-- After exchange, corrections are generally treated under tax-audit procedures, not voluntary disclosure (state directionally; penalties not quantified here).
+- After the exchange, corrections are generally treated under tax-audit procedures rather than voluntary disclosure (stated directionally; penalties are not quantified here).

-- The disclosure decision is the client's, on counsel advice — the firm surfaces and reconciles.
-Jurisdiction-specific; not legal/tax advice.
+- The disclosure decision is the client's, taken on counsel advice; the firm surfaces and reconciles.
+This is jurisdiction-specific and not legal or tax advice.

 Readiness vs reconciliation